neutrocyte/g13gui/README.md

 In the major distributions, it should just be possible to run `make` to build a package for your specific distro.
-As of this writing, there is support to build for Debian, Ubuntu, Arch, Manjaro, and an experimental package for Fedora.
-Patches are welcome to help improve availability on other platforms.
+As of this writing, there is support to build for Debian, Ubuntu, and an experimental package for Fedora.
+Patches are welcome to help improve availability on other platforms and will be considered on a case by case basis to protect the project's copyrights.

 For the most up-to-date build instructions, have a look at the [.drone.yml](.drone.yml) file, but below are more human-friendly instructions